sinch/net-ConferenceCalling/readme.md

     </div>
 </div>
 ```
-Lets take a look at what we added to the table (What a table!).
-First added the CLI wich is the number someone is calling from, next we display the duration the caller has been in the conference and then we display if the caller is muted or not.
-After a test spin of the functioinality we will add the methods to mute and kick participants.
+Let’s take a look at what we added to the table (What a table!).
+First added the CLI, which is the number someone is calling from, next we display the duration the caller has been in the conference and then we display if the caller is muted or not.
+After a test spin of the functionality we will add the methods to mute and kick participants.

-Last enable the list in the Home/Index.cshtml to to be clickable, change the list in in **home/index.cshtml** to this
+Last enable the list in the Home/Index.cshtml to be clickable, change the list in in **home/index.cshtml** to this
 ```html
 <div class="col-md-6">
     <h2>Conferences</h2>